 Miso soup is served as a side dish in most Japanese meals.
 It is a soup made from miso paste (fermented soybean shoots) and dashi.
 Inside, you can find pieces of tofu, wakane seaweed, onion and sometimes even vegetables such as sweet potatoes, carrots or radishes.
 This dish is never served as the main dish.
 It is often accompanied, if not all the time, by a bowl of rice or other dishes.

 It’s a Japanese skewer.
 As its name indicates (tori means-volatile), it was originally a chicken skewer.
-Now you can find yakitori made of pork, beef and even fish.
+Now you can find yakitori made beef and even fish.
 These kebabs are a mix of vegetables and meat cooked on the grill, dipped in a teriyaki sauce.
 It is also a very famous dish in Japan.

 This is often the choice chosen by tourists traveling to Japan because the flavors of the yakitori skewers are very similar to those of the Western cuisine.
 They are recommended for those who don’t yet dare to venture into strong Japanese flavors and who are looking for a great taste and nutritious snack food.

 It’s the most popular snack in Japan.
 No matter what time it is, where you are, if you are hungry or a little creep and you run out of time, you buy an onigiri.
-Onigiris are small rice balls seasoned in different ways, sometimes filled with chicken, vegetables, fish, pork or covered with a nori seaweed or even covered with an egg.
+Onigiris are small rice balls seasoned in different ways, sometimes filled with chicken, vegetables, or fish covered with a nori seaweed or even covered with an egg.
 You have a huge choice of varieties and flavors !
 In addition, it is a very inexpensive dish that can be found everywhere: supermarkets, grocery stores, even shops that only make onigiris.

 The udon is a thick noodle made of wheat flour.
-In general, the odons are served with soy sauce and mirin sauce.
+In general, the odons are served with soy sauce.
 Most of the time, they’re served with chives.
 The shape and thickness depends on the person who cooks them.
 Udon can be eaten cold or very hot, and is very popular in Japan.
 It is a dish that is appreciated by the fact that it is eaten and cooked very quickly, and thus makes students or hard workers happy.
 There are special places in the udon where you can eat: they are very often full, but don’t worry, you will quickly find a seat on which to sit !